 The digital banking framework is supported by four primary pillars: omnichannel banking, modular banking, open banking, and smart banking.

-Modular banking architecture turns banks into marketplaces for financial tools powered by the bank’s core deposit.
+Modular banking architecture turns FinTech companies into marketplaces for financial tools powered by the bank’s core deposit.
 New services can be easily designed, offered, and scaled with minimal marginal cost, so the bank becomes more responsive to customer demands.

-Open banking is a practice where banks provide third-party financial service providers open access to their financial data to collaborate with the bank on enhancing their service offering.
+Open banking is a practice where banks provide third-party financial service providers open access to their financial data to collaborate with the bank on enhancing their service offerings.

 Smart banking allows banks to leverage technology to move expensive in-branch activities to online platforms.
 It allows banks to take an intelligent approach to customer service and provide multiple products from small kiosks or mobile devices.